On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Power-law correlations on small scales

+So far, we have discussed the dynamic origin of exponential correlations on large scales.
+This is based on Eq. \eqref{ZEqnNum369683} for dispersion function $\sigma _{u}^{2}(r)$, Eq. \eqref{ZEqnNum445071} for relation between $L_{(3,2)}$ and $\sigma _{u}^{2}$, and kinematic relations (Eqs. \eqref{ZEqnNum715845} and \eqref{ZEqnNum320035}).
+Next, we focus on the dynamic origin of power law correlations on small scales.

-While correlations on small scale reflect the motion of particles in the same halo such that longitudinal correlation is comparable to transverse correlation \citep[see][Figs. 3 and 4]{Xu:2022-The-statistical-theory-of-2nd}.
-Therefore, the velocity dispersion function $\sigma _{u}^{2} (r)$ can be approximated by
+First, correlations on small scales reflect the motion of particles in the same halo, so that longitudinal and transverse correlations are comparable \citep[see][Figs. 3 and 4]{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+Therefore, the velocity dispersion function $\sigma _{u}^{2} (r)$ on small scales can be approximated by

+with an additional degree of freedom from the longitudinal correlation (different from Eq. \eqref{ZEqnNum369683}).
+Figure \ref{fig:21} presents both the velocity dispersion $\sigma_u^2$ and the approximation $\bar\sigma_u^2$ from the N-body simulations.
+Good agreement can be found on small scales.